-Exams can be a joy for some students; revision is incredibly easy to them, and they can nail an exam with their eyes closed.
-Others, on the other hand, are used to shaky hands and chest pains, and it all seems more hard than sitting down and reviewing.
-Exam anxiety or stress hits most of students in different ways.
+Exams can be a joy for some students; revision is incredibly easy for them, and they can nail an exam with their eyes closed.
+On the other hand, others are used to shaky hands and chest pains, and it all seems harder than sitting down and reviewing.
+Exam anxiety or stress Exam anxiety makes it very difficult to concentrate during an exam.
+Many people with Exam anxiety report blanking out on answers to the test even though they thoroughly studied the information and were sure that they knew the answers to the questions.
+Negative self-talk, trouble concentrating on the test, and racing thoughts are also common cognitive symptoms of exam anxiety. hits most students in different ways.
 It’s vital to cope with this stress and seek simple ways to reduce the risk of burnout.

-The signs and symptoms of test anxiety can range from a small to severe.
-Some students simply have minor test anxiety symptoms and are nonetheless able to do well on exams.
-Others are almost crippled by their worry, which can result in bad test results or even panic attacks before or during exams.
+The signs and symptoms of test anxiety can range from small to severe.
+Some students have minor test anxiety symptoms and are nonetheless able to do well on exams.
+Others are almost crippled by their worry, resulting in bad test results or even panic attacks before or during exams.

 Physical Symptoms of test anxiety include:

 Exam anxiety can trigger “butterflies” in the stomach in mild situations, while more severe cases might cause students to become physically ill.
 Before a test, some people may vomit or have diarrhea.

 Exam anxiety can cause a variety of emotional symptoms: